Ukraine war: Who is winning?

 Ukrainian forces have made rapid gains in recent days, retaking large areas from Russia.

-Russia says it's regrouping - and its forces still hold about about a fifth of the country.
+Russia says it's regrouping - and its forces still hold about a fifth of the country.

 How has the conflict changed?